chimericdream/worldofpannotia.com/src/_skills/jump.md

   check: |
     The DC and the distance you can cover vary according to the type of jump you are attempting (see below).

-    Your _jump_ check is modified by your speed.
+    Your {% skill_link jump %} check is modified by your speed.
 If your speed is 30 feet then no modifier based on speed applies to the check.
 If your speed is less than 30 feet, you take a -6 penalty for every 10 feet of speed less than 30 feet.
 If your speed is greater than 30 feet, you gain a +4 bonus for every 10 feet beyond 30 feet.

-    All _jump_ DCs given here assume that you get a running start, which requires that you move at least 20 feet in a straight line before attempting the jump.
+    All {% skill_link jump %} DCs given here assume that you get a running start, which requires that you move at least 20 feet in a straight line before attempting the jump.
 If you do not get a running start, the DC for the jump is doubled.

     Distance moved by jumping is counted against your normal maximum movement in a round.

-    If you have ranks in _jump_ and you succeed on a _jump_ check, you land on your feet (when appropriate).
-If you attempt a _jump_ check untrained, you land prone unless you beat the DC by 5 or more.
+    If you have ranks in {% skill_link jump %} and you succeed on a {% skill_link jump %} check, you land on your feet (when appropriate).
+If you attempt a {% skill_link jump %} check untrained, you land prone unless you beat the DC by 5 or more.

     _Long Jump:_ A long jump is a horizontal jump, made across a gap like a chasm or stream.
 At the midpoint of the jump, you attain a vertical height equal to one-quarter of the horizontal distance.
 The DC for the jump is equal to the distance jumped (in feet).

     If your check succeeds, you land on your feet at the far end.
 If you fail the check by less than 5, you don't clear the distance, but you can make a DC 15 Reflex save to grab the far edge of the gap.
 You end your movement grasping the far edge.
-If that leaves you dangling over a chasm or gap, getting up requires a move action and a DC 15 _climb_ check.
+If that leaves you dangling over a chasm or gap, getting up requires a move action and a DC 15 {% skill_link climb %} check.

     |---
-    | Long Jump Distance | _jump_ DC<sup>1</sup>
+    | Long Jump Distance | {% skill_link jump %} DC<sup>1</sup>
     |-|-
     | 5 feet | 5
     | 10 feet | 10